calebeof/NumericalMethods/README.md

 # NumericalMethods
-Numerical methods used to solve numerical problems, implemented using python and numpy.
+Numerical methods designed to solve numerical problems, implemented using python and numpy.